jsnkle/Celtic-Lunar-Seasonal-Calendar/proposed-improvement-25-26.md

    - The moon's elliptical orbit creates natural variations in month length
    - All times given for New Moon are in Eastern Time (New York)

+### Total Days in the Year: 365

+The year technically begins at the spring equinox (March 20, 2025) within the first Idir-Ré and ends at the next spring equinox (March 20, 2026) within the second Idir-Ré.
+Counting only the Idir-Ré portion of the first Idir-Ré Tús (9 days) and the Idir-Ré Críoch portion of the final Idir-Ré (2 days), plus all complete months in between, this creates a true solar year of 365 days:

+* Idir-Ré Tús (first): 9 days
+* Complete months between equinoxes: 354 days (Éirí through Aisling)
+* Idir-Ré Críoch (final): 2 days
+* Total: 365 days

 ## Month Names and Meanings

 This naming system creates a journey from balance to extremes and back, focusing on astronomical positions rather than seasonal effects, making it relevant for both hemispheres.